MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Configure NTP client for W32 Time service

 You may want to configure a different time server for your device fleet.
-With this update, IT admins can now configure certain aspects of NTP client with following policies:
+With this update, IT admins can now configure certain aspects of NTP client with following policies.

+> [!NOTE]
+> Reboot is required for these policies to take effect.

+**Known Issue:** In the Settings app, the Time/Language page still shows `time.windows.com` if another value is configured via MDM policy.

 #### NtpClientEnabled